Skip to Main Content

 Course Reserves Policy

 JCKL offers a Course Reserves service whereby student course content is made available by instructional faculty through JCKL without requiring students to purchase course content.
-A single copy of the course content, usually an electronic copy of an article, part of a book, etc. from the JCKL collections may be placed on Reserve for a particular course.
+A single copy of the course content, usually an electronic copy of an article, part of a book, etc. from the JCKL collections may be placed on Course Reserve for a particular course.

 Eligible Materials to be Placed on Course Reserves